 GA approves and Secretariat publishes CfT.
 Any company, organisation or individual, irrespective of its membership in MPAI, is entitled to submit a written contribution in response to the CfT.

-Responses to CfT and all documents related to TS submitted to DC shall contain a declaration that the Member

-Will make available the terms of the licence related to its essential patents according to the FWL alone or jointly with other IPR holders after the approval of the TS by the GA and in no event after the commercial implementation of the TS.
+Responses to CfT and all documents related to TS submitted to DC shall contain a declaration that the Member will make available the terms of the licence related to its essential patents according to the FWL alone or jointly with other IPR holders after the approval of the TS by the GA and in no event after commercial implementations of the TS become available on the market.

-Will take a licence for the essential patents held by other Members, if used, within one year of the publication by IPR holders of their licence terms

 The evaluation of essentiality shall be made by an independent chartered patent attorney who never worked for the owner of such essential patent.

 Responses to the CfT shall be based on the understanding that there will not be other CfTs for the same TS with the same requirements.

-Each Member shall inform the Secretariat of the result of its best effort and transparent identification of IP that it believes is infringed by a TS being or already developed by a DC.
+Each Member shall declare it will take a licence for the essential patents held by other Members, if used, within one year from the publication by IPR holders of their licence terms and shall inform the Secretariat of the result of its best effort and transparent identification of IP that it believes is infringed by a TS that is being or has already been developed by a DC.

 By submitting a document to MPAI, a Member allows use of the text submitted and its derivatives, for any purpose related to the TS, such as requirements, the text of the TS in all its versions and any other MPAI TS, and access to the text by MPAI Members as long as MPAI or its successors exist.